vickjoeobi/nrw-html-and-css-2021-spring/lesson8/index.md

 # Glossary & Terminology

 - CSS cascade - CSS cascade is an algorithm that defines how to combine property values originating from different sources.
+- CSS Selector - A CSS selector is the first part of a CSS Rule.
+It is a pattern of elements and other terms that tell the browser which HTML elements should be selected to have the CSS property values inside the rule applied to them.
+More on this [here](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Selectors#what_is_a_selector).
 - CSS specificity - CSS Specificity is the means by which browsers decide which CSS property values are the most relevant to an element and, therefore, will be applied

 # Homework